LeetCube/LeetCube/doc/format.md

 Input names should match the argument/example input parameter names.
 Given test cases (examples) have `"given"` as contributor.

-The field `"description"` should describe what the test case is trying to test.
-For example, potential values could be, "small input" or "large input".
-This field is optional as the main purpose is to make it easier to deduce what the test case is trying to test.
+The field `"comments"` is an optional field for general comments.
+It can include, but is not limited to, a description of the test case or an explaination on why the input results in such output.
+For example,
+- `"comments": "this test case checks large inputs"` In this case, the comment describes the test case.
+- `"comments": "\"aba\" is also a valid answer."` in this case, the comment describes why a certain input results in a certain output.
+This is similar to the "explaination" that comes with LeetCode examples.

 If the problem allows the answer to be returned in any order, or similar: